PlanterApp/planter_blog/content/posts/a-garden-inspired-feast/index.md

 9. Sprinkle with grated parmesan cheese on top.
 10. Bake for 25 minutes, or until the crust is golden brown and the filling is set.
 To prevent the edges from burning, cover with foil after 10 minutes of baking.

-If you've been scratching your heading trying to figure out what to do with your garden harvests this year, we hope you'll give one of these recipes a try!
-If you happen to try one of these recipes, or have an awesome garden-inspired recipe of your own to share, we'd love to see it on Facebook or Instagram!
+If you've been scratching your head trying to figure out what to do with your harvest, we hope you'll give one of these ideas a try!
+If you do happen to try one of these recipes, or if you have an awesome garden-inspired recipe of your own to share, we'd love to see it on [Facebook](https://www.facebook.com/PlanterApp/) or [Instagram](https://www.instagram.com/planterapp/)!

 Cheers and happy gardening...and cooking! - The Planter Team